surajkachate/Web-Development-Prep/README.md

 ## 📝 Notes & PPTs

-All presentation slides and study notes are available inside the `10_Notes_PPTs/` folder.
+All presentation slides and study notes are available inside the `PPTs-Notes` folder.

 ---